samskivert/website/blog/_posts/2015-03-17-gradle-difficutles.md

 This obviously means that I used `fileSet` when I should have used `fileTree`, and I naturally immediately deduced that from the informative error message.
-Once that trivial little issue was out of the way, I ran my build to discover that no `ogg` files were copied.
+Once that trivial little issue was out of the way, I ran my build to discover that... no `ogg` files were copied.

 Looking at the Groovydoc more closely, I realized that the `plus` method returns a new file collection, which is going to get thrown away because `resources` presumably creates the One True `resources` file set.
 No problem, there's an `add` method that adds to the current file collection.
 Let's use that:

 ```
 * What went wrong: